msheets25/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a link shortener built on Meteor React.
+This is a link shortener built on Meteor React for my new course.

 ## Author